kamilamin123/Coursera_Capstone/report.md

 # Coursera Capstone
 # Toronto neighborhood classification
 ## Introduction
-this project intended to use geospatial analysis in Toronto city to cluster the neighborhood of Toronto to take decision where to open new branch for retail based on previous success in one of Toronto neighborhood.
+this project intended to use geospatial analysis in the city ofToronto to cluster the neighborhood of Toronto to take decision where to open new branch for retail based on previous success in one of Toronto neighborhood.
 The main problem for retail is accessibility.
 Some retails thrive by locating near each other and some retails prefer areas where there is high pedestrian footage or high vehicle traffic density.
-Throughout this project we tried to cluster Toronto neighborhood by the category of retails and entrainment facility in the neighborhood combined with the vehicles and pedestrians’ traffic in that neighborhood using ten different clusters.
+Throughout this project we tried to cluster Toronto neighborhood by the category of retails and entertainment facility in the neighborhood combined with the vehicles and pedestrians’ traffic in that neighborhood using ten different clusters.
 So, the business owners from the area where direct competitors achieve success or in neighborhood where they achieved success before they can choose new places to expand in the city from the same cluster.
 ## Data
  First of all we need to have neighborhood geographical boundaries so we can analyze defined unique neighborhood and to find the data we used Toronto[open data portal]( https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-catalogue/#a45bd45a-ede8-730e-1abc-93105b2c439f)and I came across shape file that have the boundaries in polygon with the neighborhood name and neighborhood ID.
 To get an idea of the Data this is geo dataframe header